Global Head, Computational Design and Inclusion at Automattic

 Design, Data, Decisions

 With ever more complex technology, instant communication, social media, and big data coming at us, we live in times that beg for simplicity to have meaningful discussions, make better decisions, and have others be genuinely informed.
 At the MIT Media Lab, Maeda showed how design can simplify technology and help make our connections to each other more meaningful.
-Now, as the 16th president and CEO of the Rhode Island School of Design, he believes design can redefine leadership and be a powerful force in helping leaders navigate their competing priorities, agendas and relationships.
-In this talk he shows that in an age where anyone can friend the CEO, leaders need new tools that leverage the power of design and data to make them better informed and more effective communicators.
+And as Design Partner at Kleiner Perkins Caufield & Byers in Silicon Valley, he demonstrated that design can redefine leadership and be a powerful force in helping leaders navigate their competing priorities, agendas, and relationships.
+In this talk, he shows that in an age where anyone can friend the CEO, leaders need new tools that leverage the power of design and data to make them better informed and more effective communicators.

 The Laws of Simplicity

 Finally, we are learning that simplicity equals sanity.
 We're rebelling against technology that's too complicated, DVD players with too many menus, and software accompanied by 75-megabyte "read me" manuals.
 The iPod's clean gadgetry has made simplicity hip.
 But sometimes we find ourselves caught up in the simplicity paradox: we want something that's simple and easy to use, but also does all the complex things we might ever want it to do.